Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 |image36|

--  Following a maximum of 100m of recovery travel in both the upwards and downwards directions it is recommended that the MS units undergo maintenance by the manufacturer.
+-  Following a maximum of 100m of recovery travel in both the upwards and downwards directions it is recommended that the MS Units undergo maintenance by the manufacturer.

 -  After each use of the recovery mode, the hoist should run with no